-General standards Potential appeal issues If a party requests spousal maintenance, the court first must make findings on the amount of each party's income, the marital property apportioned to Did the court apply the correct standards, make each party, the financial resources of each party, reasonable financial need as established during the marriage, and whether maintenance would be the required findings, and consider the deductible by the payor and taxable as income to the recipient for federal income tax purposes. relevant factors?
-Then the court must determine the amount and Did the court make the necessary term of maintenance, if any, that is fair and equitable after considering (1) the guideline amounts set forth in the statute and (2) the findings under the statute? statutory factors, which include the financial resources of both parties, the lifestyle during the Did the court sufficiently explain, marriage, the distribution of marital property, both parties' income and employability, whether one party historically earned more income in the past than currently, the duration of the marriage, the amount and length of temporary maintenance, the parties' age and health, the parties' significant economic or noneconomic contributions to the marriage, whether a nominal amount of maintenance is warranted to preserve a claim of maintenance in the future, the taxation or deductibility of maintenance for federal tax purposes, and any other relevant factor.
+If a party requests spousal maintenance, the court first must make findings on the amount of each party's income, the marital property apportioned to each party, the financial resources of each party, reasonable financial need as established during the marriage, and whether maintenance would be deductible by the payor and taxable as income to the recipient for federal income tax purposes.

+Then the court must determine the amount and term of maintenance, if any, that is fair and equitable after considering (1) the guideline amounts set forth in the statute and (2) the statutory factors set forth in § 14-10-114(3)(c), which include the financial resources of both parties, the lifestyle during the marriage, the distribution of marital property, both parties' income and employability, whether one party historically earned more income in the past than currently, the duration of the marriage, the amount and length of temporary maintenance, the parties' age and health, the parties' significant economic or noneconomic contributions to the marriage. whether a nominal amount of maintenance is warranted to preserve a claim of maintenance in the